hossamhamdy333/AI_Portfolio/employee-attrition/README.md

 ### Dashboards

-: a 4-page Power BI report (`dashboard/Dashboard-employee-attrition.pbix`, with live What-If DAX parameters for the ROI scenario on the last page, plus a static PDF export) and a matching 4-page Streamlit app (`dashboard/streamlit_app.py`) built off the same exported CSV, so the cost/effectiveness assumptions behind the ROI number are adjustable rather than fixed in a notebook.
+A 4-page Power BI report (`dashboard/Dashboard-employee-attrition.pbix`, with live What-If DAX parameters for the ROI scenario on the last page, plus a static PDF export) and a matching 4-page Streamlit app (`dashboard/streamlit_app.py`) built off the same exported CSV, so the cost/effectiveness assumptions behind the ROI number are adjustable rather than fixed in a notebook.

 **Scope note — Prophet was dropped.** An earlier version considered Prophet for a time-series angle on attrition trends; it was dropped after a Windows long-path install failure (Prophet's bundled Stan/TBB library paths exceed Windows' 260-character limit), and the project moved forward with the Logistic Regression vs. LightGBM comparison instead rather than working around the install issue.